-Farmers protests: Manish Sisodia to visit Ghazipur Border, Chadha to Singhu
+Farmers protests: Manish Sisodia visits Ghazipur Border

 New Delhi, Jan 29: Delhi Deputy Chief Minister Manish Sisodia and Delhi Jal Board Vice Chairman Raghav Chadha will pay a visit to Ghazipur and Singhu border respectively on Friday to meet the farmers and to ensure proper arrangements are made for them, the party said.